renovatebot/renovate/docs/development/triage-guide.md

 One of the most important non-code contributions people can do is help features and fixes go from `status:requirements` to an actionable issue.
 We use the label `status:requirements` to mean "more information or research is needed before someone could start coding this".

-It can sometimes be an oversight of the maintainers, but more often it's because there are requirements or edge cases to consider and the user hasn't got an opinion or time to think about them and contribute enough.
+It can sometimes be an oversight of the maintainers, but more often it's because there are requirements or edge cases to consider and the user does not have an opinion or time to think about them and contribute enough.
-Sometimes it can be because there's a need for some research and "design" decisions to be made, which may require maintainers to do, but it's not high enough priority to justify the time yet.
+Sometimes it can be because there is a need for some research and "design" decisions to be made, which may require maintainers to do, but it's not high enough priority to justify the time yet.

-In a way `status:requirements` means "someone's going to need to put more thought into this before it can move forward to development".
+In a way `status:requirements` means "someone is going to need to put more thought into this before it can move forward to development".
-It can also mean "don't start this now because you might do something which can't be accepted into the code base".
+It can also mean "do not start this now because you might do something which can not be accepted into the code base".